envimate/mapmate/README.md

 Some features MapMate offers:

  -  **No Magic** - MapMate is using your Objects the same way you would use them, which means:
-    - MapMate can not touch
+    - MapMate will not
-        - private fields
+        - read nor write private fields
-        - final fields
+        - write values into final fields
-        - private methods
+        - invoke private methods
     - MapMate will not generate dynamic proxies
     - MapMate does not favor the use of annotations